ryan-mcclue/musings/projects/ble-embedded.md

 battery balancing relevent to multiple cells
 TP4056 Lithium Battery Charging Board?

-we want performant, reliable software.

-testing should have coverage information also

 verification: requirements
 validation: does it solve problem
 authenticate: identity